 It’s easy to jump to the conclusion that training’s the answer for everything.
 But there’s nothing worse than creating a training program for a problem that the training can’t solve.
 You’ve now spent a bunch of money and time creating and delivering the training, and you’ve still got the problem to boot.

 The best way to avoid this scenario is to take a step back and analyze the performance problem first.
 If you learn more about the problem, you can then figure out what the best solution for it is.
 Maybe it WILL be training, but maybe it will be something else.

 With that introduction down, let’s look at a process for analyzing performance problems and addressing skill gaps.
-This method was developed by the noted human performance improvement (HPI) expert Robert Mager, and it’s explained in his classic book Analyzing Performance Problems, or, You Really Oughta Wanna (co-written with Peter Pipe).
+This method was developed by the noted human performance improvement (HPI) expert Robert Mager and his collaborator Peter Pipe, and it’s explained in their classic book Analyzing Performance Problems, or, You Really Oughta Wanna.

 State and Describe the Problem with the Performance